CtrlK

 Completeness

-The 'when' is extensively covered with explicit trigger phrases and a 'Use when' equivalent.
+The 'when' is extensively covered with explicit trigger phrases and use cases.
 However, the 'what' is extremely weak — it never clearly explains what the skill actually does beyond vague references to 'implementation' and 'build-simplify-review cycle'.
-The imbalance caps this at 2.
+The imbalance means it only partially answers both questions.

 2 / 3